Roermond: Spanish Netherlands

-Between 1543 and 1702 the area was part of the Spanish Netherlands.
+Between 1543 and 1702 the area was part of the Spanish Netherlands, known in Spanish as Ruremunda.

 On 23 April 1568 the Battle of Rheindalen occurred near Roermond, which signalled the start of the Eighty Years' War.
 In 1572, Roermond was occupied by the Dutch William the Silent.
 On 23 July 1572, 13 Catholic clerics were murdered in the town of Roermond by militant Dutch Calvinists (Martyrs of Roermond).
 Roermond was recaptured by the Spanish duke Fadrique Álvarez de Toledo.

 Under Spanish rule, Roermond became a bastion of the Counter-Reformation.
 On behalf of the Inquisition, people were encouraged to report suspects of witchcraft and heresy.
 In 1613, 64 witches were burnt on Galgeberg hill near the Kapel in 't Zand in Roermond, the largest witch trial in the Netherlands ever.

 In 1632 the Dutch Stadhouder Frederik Hendrik conquered Roermond along with Venlo and Maastricht during his famous "March along the Meuse".
 Attempts in the next few years to annex Antwerp and Brussels failed, however.
 The northern Dutch were disappointed by the lack of local support.
 The Counter-Reformation had firmly reattached the local population to Roman Catholicism, and they now distrusted the Calvinist Northerners even more than they loathed the Spanish occupiers.

 Between 1632 and 1637, Roermond was under the control of the Dutch Republic, and again from 1702 to 1716.
 Between 1716 and 1794, it was part of the Austrian Netherlands within the Habsburg monarchy.

-French Period
+French period

-On 11 December 1792, during the French Revolutionary Wars, the French under General De Miranda conquered Roermond, but by 5 March 1793, the city was under Habsburg control again.
+On 11 December 1792, during the French Revolutionary Wars, the French under General Miranda conquered Roermond, but by 5 March 1793, the city was under Habsburg control again.
 The city was again occupied by the French on 5 April 1794 and officially became part of the French département Meuse-Inférieure from 1795 to 1814.
 In 1814, during the War of the Sixth Coalition, Roermond was liberated by the Russians.